 4676 Admiralty Way

 I'm a Ph.D student from CS Department, USC since 2014 Fall.
 I work in Analysis of Network Traffic (ANT) group with my advisor Prof. John Heidemann at Information Sciences Institute (ISI).

 I received my B.S. in Telecommunications Engineering from Beijing University of Posts and Telecommunications in 2014.

-My research interests are Internet traffic analysis and measurement-based cybersecurity.
+My research interests are Internet traffic analysis, Internet-of-Thing and network security.
 I previously focused on detecting and explaining ICMP filtering in the Internet and detecting IoT devices by passive network measurements for security purposes.
 I am currently working on developing source-end defense to IoT-based DDoS attack.
 (If you happen to own an IoT device, here is how to help.)

 Hang Guo, John Heidemann.
 Detecting IoT Devices in the Internet (Extended).
 USC/ISI Technical Report ISI-TR-726B.
 July 2018. [pdf]

 Hang Guo, John Heidemann.
 Detecting ICMP Rate Limiting in the Internet (Extended).
 USC/ISI Technical Report ISI-TR-717.
 April 2017. [pdf]